Chris2018998/beecp/README.md

 ---
 1: Request timeout support

-2: Two modes: fairness and competition
+2: Two modes: fair and competition

 3: Pool recreate new connections when network restore